|

 in the future.

-An accountable partner could be a person with the same interests as yours or have the same goals.
+An accountable partner could be someone with similar interests or goals to yours.

-You might decide that finding an accountable partner who is native can work better( you can make a lot of new friends who are native English speakers while traveling too) for you, but also keep in mind that collaborating with other English learners is a fantastic way to practice your English.
+You might decide that finding a native-speaking partner can be more beneficial (you can make many new friends who are native English speakers while traveling, too), but also keep in mind that collaborating with other English learners is a fantastic way to practice your English.

 In that way, you can find tips and strategies to implement in your learning process.